-Ho Chi Minh, former Saigon, is one of Vietnam’s most amazing booming cities.
+Along with the capital, Hanoi, Ho Chi Minh, former Saigon, is one of Vietnam’s most amazing booming cities.
 If you are visiting Vietnam for the first time, you definitely need to dig into its old and modern history.
-Here are some useful tips on what to do in Ho Chi Minh in a week.
+Here are some useful tips on what to do in Ho Chi Minh in 2 days.

 Cu Chi Tunnels and War Remnants Museum

 Wondering what to do first in Ho Chi Minh if you only have two days?
 Once out of your hotel room, you can kick off your day by heading to the Cu Chi Tunnels to learn how the Viet Cong soldiers lived underground for days during the war.
 You will also see the booby traps and ammunition boxes that were used on foreign troops.

 Cu Chi Tunnels are in southern Vietnam and an impressive place to see: 250 km long tunnel network that used to be the fighting position for Vietnamese fighters during the US-Vietnam conflict.
 When you feel you’ve had your share of the Cu Chi Tunnels but still want to learn more about the Vietnam War from the local perspective, then head out to the War Museum.